Pet Friendly Tiny House: Helping Our Cat Feel At Home

 And then there’s infamous litter box.
 To back up, our tiny house pet, Bucket, used to be toilet trained (meaning that he DID use a human toilet).
 However, as you know most cats like to dig before going, and Mr Bucket was no exception, except he liked to dig in the toilet water, so we had to leave the lid open for him.
 Now we have a composting toilet, and leaving the lid open would be… a very bad idea.
 So, back to the litter box for him, which he took to like a champ!

 Since we have a rather large shower, we decided to let it serve double duty (so to speak) and hold his litter box during the day, which we move when we shower.
 The litter box is made out of an 18 gallon tub and a door is cut into the side about 8 inches up.
 This way most of the litter stays inside the box and does not track out.
-What little does track out is caught mainly by the mat in front of the box, or it falls on the shower floor, which we vacuum up with a Dirt Devil prior to showering.
+What little does track out is caught mainly by a mat in front of the box, or it falls on the shower floor, which we vacuum up with a Dirt Devil prior to showering.

 Bucket, is so grateful that we thought of him during our tiny house build…for him it’s just purrrrrrfect!